fpinzn/node-redshift/README.md

 // options is an optional object with one property so far {raw: true} returns
-// just the data from redshift. {raw: false} returns the data with the pg object redshiftClient.query(queryString, [options], callback);
+// just the data from redshift. {raw: false} returns the data with the pg object
+// the first parameter of the callback is the error (null if the query was successfull) and the second is the result of the query redshiftClient.query(queryString, [options], callback);
 ```